Education Perspectives

 Interview

-Agents of Change: Leaders/Innovators
+Agents of Change: Leaders/Innovators.

 • 30,000 Ft.
-View – Why do we, as a society invest in education?
+View – Why so we, as a society invest in education?

 • What are the biggest challenges to you?

-• What would you like decision-makers to know?
+• What would you like decision makers to know?”

 Podcast/ website/ book shoutouts